-Johnny started playing piano from an early age and became involved with jazz over 10 years ago.
-He was brought up in a family steeped in music – his great aunt being classical pianist and BBC accompanist, Viola Tunnard; his grandfather, the composer and keyboard player Thomas Tunnard; and the famous artist John Tunnard (who, besides painting, was a well-known jazz musician in the 1920s!)
+Johnny started playing piano from an early age and has been involved with jazz for over 10 years.
+He was a chorister at Ripon Cathedral and was brought up in a family steeped in music- his grandfather being a composer and cathedral organist and his great aunt, the classical pianist and BBC accompanist, Viola Tunnard.

 He studied music at Newcastle University from 2006 under jazz organist, Gerry Richardson and UK award- winning jazz composer and saxophonist Tim Garland.
 Johnny has also had the pleasure of learning with the Professor of Jazz studies at the Guildhall, Pete Churchill.